-Security Deposit Definition And Examples
+Security Deposit Definition and Examples

 A security deposit, in its broadest sense, is money you pay to someone else as part of a contract to utilize their property or services.
-When it comes to rental properties, a more specific security deposit term is employed.

 The landlord can keep your deposit if your lease contract permits it to pay any financial losses or damage they suffer as a result of your activities.

-How A Security Deposit Works
+How does A Security Deposit work?

-- When security deposits must be paid?
+- When are security deposits due?

-- Where this money must be held?
+- Where must this money be kept?